What is xiRAID

-In general, software RAID is considered inferior to hardware in terms of performance and additional CPU cycle requirements and lack of features, but makes up for that with flexibility, zero associated hardware costs and being vendor-agnostic in terms of compatibility.
+Software RAID offers high flexibility, zero associated hardware costs and vendor-agnosticism in terms of compatibility.
 It’s worth noticing that software RAID is currently the only option to support the new class of NVMe-oF JBOF (EBOF) devices for disaggregated storage in the CDI world.

 Our product based on several performance principles:

 - 1We have our own patented RAID calculation engine, based on a decade of math research and in-depth knowledge of CPU operation.